-The supervised entity will be required to explain to the competent authority in a "Conflict of interest statement" how the conflict of interest is being prevented, mitigated or managed.
+According to the joint ESMA and EBA Guidelines on suitability, the supervised entity should explain to the competent authority in a "Conflict of interest statement" how the conflict of interest is being prevented, mitigated or managed.

-The competent authority will assess the materiality of the conflict of interest and the adequacy of the measures adopted by the supervised entity.
+On the basis of this information, the competent authority will assess the materiality of the conflict of interest and the adequacy of the measures adopted by the supervised entity.
 If there are still concerns that could be overcome by the supervised entity taking adequate action, a condition could be imposed in respect of the individual application.
 Possible conditions include: